About USA Baseball

 USA Baseball launched its 12U National Team program in 2013.
 That year, the team traveled to Taipei City, Taiwan, and came home with its first International Baseball Federation (IBAF) World Cup gold medal.
 After lengthy pool play, the 12U National Team defeated the host, Chinese Taipei, in the World Cup final, 8-1.
 The game was attended by more than 10,000 home fans and was broadcast throughout parts of Asia and online.

 The 12U National Team followed its inaugural campaign with three more gold medals, including successfully defending its world championship title in both the 2015 and 2017 World Baseball Softball Confederation (WBSC) U-12 Baseball World Cup.
 Team USA also claimed its first WBSC U-12 Baseball World Cup Americas Qualifier gold medal in 2018.
+The program rose to the top of the podium again in 2022 when it won gold at the WBSC U-12 Baseball World Cup, and has been dominant since then by winning four more gold medals, including two more World Cup titles, across a three-year span.

 WOMEN’S NATIONAL TEAM